 Setting up your workstation properly is crucial.
-Even with well-designed and adjustable equipment, if the setup is not correct, awkward postures are likely which will increase the risk for injury.
+Even with well-designed and adjustable equipment, if the workstation is set up incorrectly, awkward postures are likely, which will increase the risk for injury.
 Follow tips as outlined below, consider an ergonomic evaluation, or attend an online or instructor-led training session.

 Use of more than one monitor requires consideration of the duration of use the monitor is used.
-If using two monitors they should be placed as close to one another as possible and if used equally, they should be arranged so that the split between the two is right in the middle of the body (lining up with the nose) to help minimize neck twisting.
-If using one predominantly, that monitor should be placed directly in front of the body with the less frequently used monitor to either side.
+If using two monitors they should be placed as close to one another as possible and if used equally, they can be arranged so that the split between the two is right in the middle of the body (lining up with the nose) to help minimize neck twisting.
+Preferably, the dominant or more frequently used monitor should be placed directly in front of the body with the less frequently used monitor to either side.

 Recommended Dual Monitor Setup

 The keyboard and mouse should allow for a straight wrist posture.
 There should be no bending of the wrist whether up, down, left or right.
-If a wrist rest or palm rest is used, it should be of soft foam or gel material and should ideally only be used during periods of rest (breaks, when typing/mousing is not taking place).
+If a wrist rest or palm rest is used, it should be a soft material like foam or gel and ideally, should only be used during periods of rest (breaks, when typing/mousing is not taking place).
 Avoid planting the wrists/palms on the rest for extended periods.
 Consider trying equipment in the ergo lab prior to purchase.

 Avoid cradling the phone for extended durations.
-Use a headset or use the speaker phone.
+Use a headset, headphones, earbuds, or a speakerphone.

-Learn to adjust and use all of the furniture and equipment features at your workstation to improve your workstation setup, improve comfort and decrease risk for injury.
-Even with changes, do not ignore the injury risks and it is highly recommended to seek advice from an ergonomics specialist.
+Learn to adjust and use all of the furniture and equipment features at your workstation to improve your workstation setup, improve comfort, and decrease the risk of injury.
+Even with changes, do not ignore the injury risks.
+It is highly recommended to seek advice from an ergonomics specialist.
 Visit the ergo lab to try available equipment and receive further education on tools, equipment setup, and overall ergonomics.
 Complete online and/or instructor-led training to learn more.